luoshenshi/ExtrYT/README.md

 # Advanced YouTube Downloader

-Welcome, bro!
-This tool lets you download YouTube vids with some awesome effects like slowed & reverb, fast & reverb, or just plain.
-Check it out!
+This tool lets you download YouTube videos with reverb and speed controls for edis.

 ## Features

-- Grab YouTube vids directly.
-- Pick your style:
-  - Slowed & Reverb
-  - Fast & Reverb
+- In app search
+- Speed control
-  - No Reverb
+- Reverb Control

 ## Getting Started

-It's easy, dude:

 1. Clone this repo.
 2. Install the needed stuff.
-3. Run the app and drop in the YouTube link you wanna download.
+3. Run the app

 That's it!
-Enjoy your tricked-out vids!
+Enjoy~